Starkey Hearing Aid Reviews

 A final breakout for this line of hearing aids is that Starkey has managed to provide a rechargeable option in all form factors, from BTE to in-the-canal (ITC).
 Starkey’s ITC devices have gold charging contacts, and, like other manufacturers, Starkey provides a high tech black version to appeal to the folks who wear something stuck in their ears anyway and aren't trying to hide their hearing device.
 For those who prefer, these same products are available with a zinc-air battery.

 Starkey offers two different chargers for these products.
 The standard charger provides an “all-day” charge (about 16 to 20 hours depending on streaming behavior) in a few hours.
-The TurboCharger provides 3.5 hours of wear time in seven minutes and has a power bank that can fully charge the devices fourr times per charge.
+The TurboCharger provides 3.5 hours of wear time in seven minutes and has a power bank that can fully charge the devices four times per charge.
 This is very helpful in places like Florida where seasonal weather creates the probability of periodic power outages.

-The Thrive line is compatible with two remote clip-on microphones: Remote Microphone and Mini Remote Microphone.
+Starkey hearing aids are compatible with two remote clip-on microphones: Remote Microphone and Mini Remote Microphone.
 The Remote Microphone captures sound but can also stream audio through receivers like the Phonak Roger X or a Bluetooth connection (helpful if you have an Android phone or tablet).
 It also includes a Telecoil.
 By the specs, it sizes up well against the ReSound MultiMic and would be a good multi-function tool.

 The Mini Remote Mic doesn't include the Bluetooth or audio input options, so it must be clipped or placed very close to the source (around five inches) to be effective.